Story and photos by Gabriel O'Rorke

 We emerge back into the sunlight to find lunch spread out on a picnic table.
 Cold meat, cheese and avocado go down very nicely with Loma Larga's Malbec, a unique wine which claims the title of Chile's only cool climate Malbec.
 It has a smoky aftertaste and is great paired with seafood, tuna and salmon.

 Like a scene from a movie, the sound of a chopper grows closer and a helicopter lands in the field in front of the winery.
-No, not the wine–induced imaginings of an after lunch siesta, simply a Santiago Adventures transfer!
+No, not the wine–induced imaginings of an after lunch siesta, simply a Upscape transfer!

 State–of–the–art organic winemaking facilities, hand–selected grapes, gravity used for grape production rather than pumps, and fertilizer provided by the resident chickens, geese and alpacas are just some of the things that set Matetic apart.
 Another interesting factor is the location which straddles two valleys meaning Matetic wines grown on both Casablanca and San Antonio soils.